Used Car: 2009 Dodge Avenger Review

 The 2009 Dodge Avenger is ranked:

 The 2009 Dodge Avenger ranks toward the bottom of 2009 midsize cars thanks to its budget interior materials and bland performance.
 In 2009, the Avenger’s trunk was considered smaller than most of its rivals’, and reviewers consistently complained about cheap, hard plastics, wide panel gaps and poor fit and finish.
 Test drivers said all three of the Avenger’s engines were loud and unrefined, and two of the three were underpowered.
 They also disliked its stiff suspension and artificial steering feel, as well as brakes that weren’t up to the task at hand.
-Additionally, the Avenger’s reliability score is among the worst in the class.

 The 2009 Avenger does have some good attributes though.
 The Avenger has plenty of cabin space, even for taller passengers.
 Another thing reviewers liked when it was new was that it was fairly well-equipped, offering a standard tilt and telescopic steering wheel, cruise control, satellite radio and an auxiliary audio jack.
 The Avenger’s optional navigation system and stain- and odor-resistant seat fabric were also well-liked by reviewers.
-Its fuel economy, at up to 21/30 mpg city/highway, and safety ratings are about average for the class.
+Its fuel economy, at up to 21/30 mpg city/highway, is about average for the class.

 Six airbags and a tire pressure monitoring system are standard on the 2009 Avenger, while anti-lock brakes are standard on all but the base model.
 Electronic stability control, traction control, Bluetooth connectivity and navigation were optional features on most trim levels, so check to see if the used 2009 Avenger you’re considering has them if they’re a priority for you.
 The front-wheel drive Avenger features a four-cylinder engine standard, while a V6 is available.